Jul 1, 2025

 Reports of Care Quality Commission (CQC) failings

 Finally, Medical Defense Society members who rely on CQC registration will no doubt be interested in the reported failings of the organisation.
-The full report by Dr Penelope Dash has now been published, and will be the focus of our next article in November.
+The full report by Dr Penelope Dash has now been published, and will be the focus of our next article.

 If you would like advice about any of the topics discussed here – including collective action, ARRS funding, PA roles, and CQC inspections – please get in touch at Medical Defense Society.